adofodaniel812-boop/hydrogen-template/README.md

 ## Getting started

-We highly recommend using this template to deploy a Hydrogen site to Netlify.
+We highly recommend using this template to deploy a Hydrogen site to Netlify etc

 **Requirements:**